 \subsection{Testing Velocity \& Quality Interactions}

-While DiD estimates treatment effects on individual outcomes, it doesn't capture temporal dynamics \textit{between} outcomes.
+While DiD estimates treatment effects on individual outcomes, it does not capture temporal dynamics \textit{between} outcomes.
 However, it is known that velocity and quality outcomes interact in our setting~\cite{DBLP:conf/sigsoft/ChengMCJGKZ022, besker2018technical}.
-Plus, our DiD results (Section~\ref{sec:results}) also suggests interactions, showing that the adoption of Cursor leads to non-sustained velocity increases and sustained quality declines: Development velocity increases may cause rapid technical debt accumulation, which may subsequently decrease velocity.
+Plus, our DiD results (Section~\ref{sec:results}) also suggest interactions, showing that the adoption of Cursor leads to non-sustained velocity increases and sustained quality declines: Development velocity increases may cause rapid technical debt accumulation, which may subsequently decrease velocity.

-To test such dynamic relationships and bidirectional causality, we employ \emph{generalized method of moments} (GMM)~\cite{hansen1982large}, providing consistent estimates when variables are potentially endogenous (correlated with unobserved errors).
-The key insight uses \emph{instrumental variables}---correlated with endogenous regressors but uncorrelated with errors---to identify causal effects.
+To test for dynamic relationships and bidirectional causality, we use the \emph{generalized method of moments} (GMM)~\cite{hansen1982large} to obtain consistent estimates when variables are potentially endogenous (correlated with unobserved errors).
+The key insight is to use \emph{instrumental variables}---correlated with endogenous regressors but uncorrelated with errors---to identify causal effects.
 In panel data, lagged values serve as natural instruments, assuming past values influence current values but are uncorrelated with current shocks~\cite{arellano1991some}.

 In our study, we use Arellano-Bond dynamic panel GMM~\cite{arellano1991some}, suited for: (1)~dynamic dependence (current outcomes depend on past); (2)~potential bidirectional causality; (3)~short time series with many entities.
-To test a causality direction $X_t \to Y_t$ while accounting for Cursor adoption $D$, we estimate:
+To test a causality direction $X_t \to Y_t$ while accounting for Cursor adoption $D$, we estimate the following regression: